-Last year truly challenged us to think differently about our appearance and our health as so much of life dramatically shifted.
-I, like so many other women, have struggled with accepting my weight, my skin color and my natural hair, but 2020 forced me to come face-to-face with these qualities and learn to appreciate them.
+The pandemic truly challenged us to think differently about our appearance and our health as so much of life dramatically shifted.
+I, like so many other women, have struggled with accepting my weight, my skin color and my natural hair, but this period forced me to come face-to-face with these qualities and learn to appreciate them.

-I’ve been inspired by others including Gabrielle Union-Wade, who’s been rocking her natural hair during the pandemic, and Mo’Nique who is encouraging daily movement for health and not solely to lose weight.
+I’ve been inspired by others including Gabrielle Union-Wade, who’s been rocking her natural hair, and Mo’Nique who is encouraging daily movement for health and not solely to lose weight.
 There are so many, but we’re highlighting seven of the women who are shaping the conversation on body positivity among sisters.
 Let this year be the one where we appreciate all that our bodies can do.
 These ladies are leading the way.

 She said this: "Too many times young women are told that they're not good enough or they don't look good enough, or they shouldn't do this, or they shouldn't look like that.
 Really there's no one who should judge that except for you.”

-She did that: Legend Debbie Allen brought her dance studio to the world stage when she began hosting free livestream dance classes last year on Instagram.
+She did that: Legend Debbie Allen brought her dance studio to the world stage when she began hosting free livestream dance classes on Instagram.
 Her first class attracted more than 30,000 people live and even more to the replay.
-It’s a wonderful way to bring joy and positivity during the pandemic — plus Allen’s dance skills remain untouchable.
+It’s a wonderful way to bring joy and positivity during challenging times — plus Allen’s dance skills remain untouchable.

 She said this: "Embrace your age.
 I wouldn't want to be 20 right now for anything in this world.
 I would not want to go back.
 In my mind there are things that I think I may be able to do that I might not be able to.
 But my mind is functioning, and so you must embrace yourself and your reality and celebrate that."